sudheerapte/popcornserver/doc/README.md

 ## Example machine: open, locked, unlocked

-Here is our earlier example state machine tree for the states of a door, showing three interior nodes and four leaf nodes:
+Here is our earlier picture of the states of a door, showing three interior nodes and four leaf nodes:

 ```
     root. +